Delaware Valley Regional Planning Commission: 21st century

 On July 19, 2011, the Pennsylvania Office of Open Records (OOR) determined that DVRPC was covered under the Pennsylvania Right-to-Know Law (RTKL) of 2008 and was therefore required to provide access to public records in its possession.

 In response to several requests for information from the Pennsylvania Transit Expansion Coalition (PA-TEC), DVRPC previously argued that it was exempt from the state law, as it was a multi-state agency that did not perform any essential function, despite being funded almost entirely by taxpayers.

-The OOR overruled DVRPC's assessment, stating that the RTKL eliminated the requirement than an entity perform an essential governmental function in order to be considered an agency.
-The OOR had further determined that members of PA-TEC, despite repeated attempts to obtain information from DVRPC, had not engaged in disruptive behavior, which the DVRPC stated had “a chilling effect” on citizen participation because they "involve e-mails exchanged with leaders of the RCC, who aren't employees of the commission."
+The OOR overruled DVRPC's assessment, holding that the RTKL eliminated the requirement that an entity perform an essential governmental function to be considered an agency.
+The OOR had further determined that members of PA-TEC, despite repeated attempts to obtain information from DVRPC, had not engaged in disruptive behavior, which the DVRPC stated had "a chilling effect" on citizen participation because they "involve e-mails exchanged with leaders of the RCC, who aren't employees of the commission."

-The OOR ordered the DVRPC to comply with PA-TEC's request and release all documents the group has requested; DVPRC initially waived its right to appeal the decision in Commonwealth court.
+The OOR ordered the DVRPC to comply with PA-TEC's request and release all documents the group had requested; the DVRPC initially waived its right to appeal the decision in the Commonwealth Court.

-The ruling had serious consequences concerning the workings of the DVRPC.
-Documents produced by the DVRPC were presumed public, resulting in the commission only able to refuse the release documents under certain narrow exceptions spelled out in the RTKL.
+The ruling had serious consequences for the DVRPC's operations.
+Documents produced by the DVRPC were presumed public, so the commission could refuse to release them only under certain narrow exceptions spelled out in the RTKL.
 PlanPhilly.com called the decision "a landmark ruling."

 The DVRPC eventually appealed the ruling to the Commonwealth Court of Pennsylvania, which overturned the OOR decision on October 3, 2012, on the basis that the planning organization "is not a 'commonwealth agency' under the Law because it does not perform an essential governmental function."